lowRISC/opentitan/hw/ip/rv_dm/doc/interfaces.md

 The first one comes directly from the life cycle controller and is a "live" value, decoded from the current life cycle state.
 The second one is a latched version coming from the [strap sampling and TAP selection logic inside the pinmux](../../pinmux/doc/theory_of_operation.md#strap-sampling-and-tap-isolation).
-In addition to the power, reset and clock managers, the `rv_dm` and the TAP selection logic in the pinmux are the only parts of the system that do not get reset when an NDM reset is triggered (see also [reset manager documentation](../../rstmgr/doc/theory_of_operation.md#system-reset-tree)).
-The latched variant of the signal allows to keep the JTAG side of the debug module operational while the rest of the system (including the life cycle controller) undergoes a reset cycle.
+When NDM reset is triggered the life cycle controller is reset, but the debug module is not, so the latched variant of the signal allows the JTAG side of the debug module to remain operational.

 ## JTAG